pramode/Python-and-LaTeX-Book/src/chap2.rst

    >>>

 Python can handle very large integer values.
 Note that the number shown above has an **L** at the end - this is Python's way of saying that you are dealing with a *long* integer!
+(Python does not do any kind of approximation when representing such large numbers - the number you have seen above is the *exact* value of 2 to the power of 320).

 Using variables
 ----------------